Nozbe/WatermelonDB/docs-master/Components.md

     })
     ```
     are the enhanced props we inject.
 The keys are props' names, and values are `Observable` objects.
 Here, we override the `post` prop with an observable version, and create a new `commentCount` prop.
 3. The first argument: `['post']` is a list of props that trigger observation restart.
 So if a different `post` is passed, that new post will be observed.
 If you pass `[]`, the rendered Post will not change.
 You can pass multiple prop names if any of them should cause observation to re-start.
+Think of it the same way as the `deps` argument you pass to `useEffect` hook.
 4. **Rule of thumb**: If you want to use a prop in the second arg function, pass its name in the first arg array

 ## Advanced